 And the annual Texas Cowboy Reunion in Stamford when it began in the 1930s.

 Also in 1930 Rich began what for the rest of his career would be his main “beat”: the Trinity River, especially efforts to canalize it to Fort Worth.
 Canalization of the Trinity was a pet project of Amon Carter, and Carter made Rich his plenipotentiary.

-In 1936 Rich interviewed exotic dancer Sally Rand, who was in town to perform for Fort Worth’s Frontier Centennial.
+According to Amon: The Texan Who Played Cowboy for America by Star-Telegram writer Jerry Flemmons, in 1936 Rich interviewed exotic dancer Sally Rand, who was in town to perform for Fort Worth’s Frontier Centennial.
 When Rich was ushered into Rand’s dressing room, he found her lying on her stomach and reading a black book—in the nude.
 When Rand rolled over to meet the press, Rich recalled, she modestly covered as much of the Rand lower forty as the two testaments of that Bible would stretch across.